About Quilt Israel

 In Israel, precuts practically don’t exist.
 All the precuts (jelly rolls, layer cakes, fat quarters, etc.) I’ve bought in the US and brought them over with me.
 There are two main places that I buy most of my fabric, batting and thread from in Israel.
 I’ll talk more about them in the blog.

-I hope that you enjoy reading my adventures.
+I hope that you enjoy reading about my adventures.

 All my best,